Yevhen-Tkachenko-1/Spring-Boot-Demo/Marketplace-Spring-Security-App/README.md

 ![](picture/26.PNG)

-Only `ADMIN` users will be able to see Order details.
+Only `ADMIN` users will be able to see Orders.
-Also, we have corresponding error page.
+Also, there we have corresponding error page.

 Next let's add validation on server side: non-Admin user will have empty list of Orders in details of Customer page.
 Also, we are going to have new Controller for error page: